 11. Visit the Smithsonian Museum Air & Space Museum

-If you are a lover of arts, culture, science, and some of the greatest inventions of the human race, then visiting the Smithsonian Museum is one thing you’d want to do while in Washington.
+If you love arts, culture, science, and some of the greatest inventions of the human race, visiting the Smithsonian Museum is one thing you’d want to do while in Washington.
 The museum contains national treasures and is visited by millions of people annually.
 The Smithsonian is a national air and space museum containing some of the oldest aircraft ever made.
-It has a huge catalog which includes the Wright flyer made in 1903.
+It has a vast catalog,, which includes the Wright flyer made in 1903.
 If you want to go there with your kids, there is also a gift shop with huge antiques you can get for them while visiting.

 It’s always best to visit the museum in the morning when it’s less crowded, as it can get a little busy in the evenings, especially in the summer.
-The museum is free to visit, but you might have to pay for some services like the IMAX theater and the planetarium, but it just costs 9 dollars for adults and 7 dollars for kids.
+The museum is free to visit, but you might have to pay for services like the IMAX theater and the planetarium, which cost $9 for adults and $7 for kids.

 12. Cherry Blossom Festival

-Next on the list of things to do in Washington DC is to participate in the Cherry Blossom Festival.
+Next on the list of things to do in Washington, DC, is to participate in the Cherry Blossom Festival.
 Trust me, this is something you’ll want to experience, and it takes place in spring, around March.
 The four-week-long festival typically starts on the 20th of March and ends on the 28th of April.
-It is held to commemorate the gifting of the Japanese Cherry tree to the city of Washington DC by the Mayor of Tokyo city in 1912, Mayor Ozaki.
+It is held to commemorate the gifting of the Japanese Cherry tree to the city of Washington DC by the mayor of Tokyo in 1912, Mayor Ozaki.